simon-builder/free-genai-bootcamp-2025/study-tools/writing-practice/README.md

 # Writing Practice App

-Due to limited information in the requirements document, https://docs.google.com/document/d/1KVDTDF4t8VtI69F5KMo67KoTBXgVhsd2O9hK-uPh2rA/edit?tab=t.lrj6eqolqwwv
+Due to limited information in the assignment document, https://docs.google.com/document/d/1KVDTDF4t8VtI69F5KMo67KoTBXgVhsd2O9hK-uPh2rA/edit?tab=t.lrj6eqolqwwv

 the following assumptions have been made for this implementation.